bs-production/front-end-guidelines/main-message.md

       - Place text over area of image with solid color/uncluttered area
       - Place text on solid or transparent color overlay
       - Apply softening or subtle blur to image
+      - Align text left, right, or center to achieve the best composition between image and text

 ----------